irfan01000/SSTSENet/README.md

-# MSTSENet:  multiscale Transformer with SENet for HSIC
+# MST:  multiscale Transformer with SENet for HSIC

 This repository contains the official code implementation for the paper titled "Spectral Transformer with SENet for HSIC".